Thomas Telegdi: Archbishop of Kalocsa

 Telegdi's cousin Nicholas Vásári died in mid-1358.
-Shortly thereafter, Cardinal Guillaume de la Jugée arrived to Hungary with the message of Pope Innocent, who intended to transfer Nicholas Apáti from the Archdiocese of Kalocsa to Esztergom, while wished to appoint Thomas Telegdi as the new Archbishop of Kalocsa, the second most prestigious ecclesiastical dignity in Hungary.
+Shortly thereafter, Cardinal Guillaume de la Jugié arrived to Hungary with the message of Pope Innocent, who intended to transfer Nicholas Apáti from the Archdiocese of Kalocsa to Esztergom, while wished to appoint Thomas Telegdi as the new Archbishop of Kalocsa, the second most prestigious ecclesiastical dignity in Hungary.
 However Louis I was reluctant to accept the pope's endeavor, especially with regard to Telegdi, probably not because of his person, but because of the way of his selection, which threatened his right of patronage.
 Finally, yet, Pope Innocent reached his goal, as he translated Telegdi from the bishopric of Csanád to the see of Kalocsa without any conflict on 25 August 1358.
 Telegdi again commissioned his confidant Conrad Skultéti to bring his pallium from Avignon to Hungary.
 Finally, royal envoy Nicholas Zsigrai brought the insignia to the archiepiscopal court of Kalocsa in early 1359.

 Pope Innocent VI appointed him patron of the Poor Clares' monastery of Óbuda on 30 July 1360.
 In the next year, the pope entrusted Telegdi to chair that judicial body, which investigated and ruled the numerous lawsuits relating the estates of the cathedral chapter of Transylvania.
 When Louis I and Rudolf IV, Duke of Austria prepared a war against Bohemia, Pope Urban V sent a letter to 23 January 1363 to over persuade his monarch to conclude a peace with Charles IV, Holy Roman Emperor.
 Louis was finally reconciled with Charles IV at their meeting in Uherské Hradiště on 8 May 1363.
 The pope again wrote a letter to Telegdi to ensure the support of his return to Rome by the Kingdom of Hungary on 18 November 1366.
 In 1360, the cathedral chapter of Várad divided 53 estates of the Csanád kindred between the family members; the land located in Csanád, Arad and Bihar counties.